kyma-project/community/guidelines/templates/resources/configuration.md

 To configure the {Component name} {sub-}chart, override the default values of its `values.yaml` file.
 This document describes parameters that you can configure.

 >Use the tip feature to provide links to the documentation about Kyma overrides.
-Add also a link to examples of either top-level charts overrides for charts configuration documents or sub-charts overrides for sub-chart configuration documents.
+Also add a link to examples of either top-level charts overrides for charts configuration documents or sub-charts overrides for sub-chart configuration documents.

 >**TIP:** To learn more about how to use overrides in Kyma, see the following documents:
 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)